Centralizer Rigidity near Elements of the Weyl Chamber Flow: Center-fixing centralizer is a Lie group

-Suppose $g_n\to g$ in $\CZ^r_*(f)$ under the topology of point-wise convergence.
-Since $f$ satisfies the narrow band spectrum, by normal form theory, any $g_n\in \CZ^r(f)$ can be written as a polynomial map of bounded degree and coefficients under locally uniform $C^\infty$ coordinate change, thus $g$ is also locally uniformly $C^\infty$ smooth along $\W^s$ and $\W^u_f$.
+Suppose {$g_n\in \CZ^r(f)$, $g_n\to g\in \CZ_*(f)$.} Since $f$ satisfies the narrow band spectrum, by normal form theory {(see Theorem \ref{normalform})}, any $g_n\in \CZ^r(f)$ can be written as a polynomial map of bounded degree and coefficients under a locally uniform $C^\infty$ coordinate change; thus $g$ is also locally uniformly $C^\infty$ smooth along {$\W^s_f$} and $\W^u_f$.
 Moreover, $g$ is $C^r$ along $\W^c_f$ by Lemma \ref{CrWc}.
 Therefore, since $f$ is dynamically coherent, by Journ\'e's lemma \cite{Journe}, $g$ is $C^r$ smooth along $\W^{sc}_f$.
 Applying Journ\'e's lemma again, we see that $g$ is $C^r$ smooth on $M$.

-Therefore $\CZ^r(f)$ is a closed subgroup of $\CZ_*(f)$, hence it is a locally compact group acting freely and properly on $\W^c_f(x_0)$ by $C^r$ diffeomorphism.
-Therefore by \cite[Theorem 5]{Hilsch}, $\CZ^r(f)$ is a Lie group acting freely on $\W^c_f(x_0)$.
-This gives us the desired result. \end{proof}
+Therefore, $\CZ^r(f)$ is a closed subgroup of $\CZ_*(f)$, hence it is a locally compact group acting freely and properly on $\W^c_f(x_0)$ by $C^r$ {diffeomorphisms.
+Therefore, by the Hilbert-Smith conjecture in the case of diffeomorphisms, see \cite[Theorem 2]{Hilsch}, $\CZ^r(f)$ is a Lie group acting freely on $\W^c_f(x_0)$.
+This gives us the desired result.} \end{proof}